Frequently Asked Questions

 No. We do not offer a terminal master’s program.

-But your website says there is a master’s degree, and I can choose the master’s option in the application – are you sure I cannot apply to your master’s program?
+But the master’s degree is an option in the Apply Texas application –!
+Are you sure I cannot apply to your master’s program?

 Do you accept non-degree seeking students?